Customer service charter

 If we are unable to provide the service you need, we will refer you to an alternative contact point.
 The Institute recognises the diverse needs of its clients and will:

-- Provide opportunities for you to give feedback with our performance;
+- provide opportunities for you to give feedback on our performance

 When we are carrying out our legislative responsibilities and tasks for our clients we will:

-- Provide high quality, timely and comprehensive advice to the Minister; and
+- provide high quality, timely and comprehensive advice to the Minister

-- If we are unable to answer your phone query immediately, we will take your contact details and ensure that you receive response within 2 working days.
+- if we are unable to answer your phone query immediately, take your contact details and ensure that you receive response within two working days

-- Respond to requests for existing printed information, reference material or publications within 10 working days of receipt;
+- respond to requests for existing printed information, reference material or publications within 10 working days

-- Reply to correspondence (letter, fax or email) within 20 working days of receipt or, if we can't answer within that time, send you an acknowledgment and let you know when you can expect a reply;
+- reply to correspondence (letter, fax or email) within 20 working days or, if we can't answer within that time, send you an acknowledgment and let you know when you can expect a reply

 In providing you with information we will:

-- Give you the most accurate, up to date information available to us, within the limits imposed by confidentiality and privacy; and
+- give you the most accurate, up-to-date information available to us, within the limits imposed by confidentiality and privacy

-- Answer you as fully and precisely as your request makes it practicable for us to do so.
+- answer you as fully and precisely as your request makes practicable.

 Performance against our service standards

-We welcome your comments to how successful we are in achieving the service standards set out in this Charter.
+We welcome your comments on how successful we are in achieving the service standards set out in this Charter.
 Please send us comments by letter or e-mail on any matter of concern to you.
-We will:

 How you can help us